top of page

 Photography: Yaniv Nadav

-The number of Israeli settlers in Area C has been increasing dramatically since 1967, while Palestinians in the area have become a vast minority (which was not the case approximately two decades ago).
-The approval rate of requests submitted by Palestinians to the Israeli planning institutions for the issuance of building permits has dropped over the years and currently stands at less than 1%, while the number of permits issued in Area C for Israeli settlements is 350 times greater.
-A total of 12 comprehensive plans have been submitted by the Jahalin communities to regulate and address the planning needs of their settlements.
-However, to their disappointment, none have been given the attention they deserve through meaningful discussion or approval.
+The number of Israeli settlers in Area C has been increasing sharply since 1967, while the number of Palestinians in the area has become a minority (which was not the case about two decades ago).
+The approval rate for applications submitted by Palestinians to Israeli planning institutions for the issuance of building permits has fallen over the years and currently stands at less than 1%, while the number of permits issued in Area C for Israeli settlement is 350 times greater.
+For example, the Jahalin communities submitted 12 plans for the regularization of their communities, and not one has been seriously discussed or approved.

 introduction

-The source of most of the data in the document is the Israeli government’s Civil Administration and "Bimkom - Planners for Planning Rights," unless otherwise stated.
-Since the Yesha Council campaign links the Jahalin communities to the general struggle they are waging against all Palestinian settlements in Area C, this document will also provide construction and planning data for the entire area, to shed light on the broader picture.
+The purpose of this document is to briefly present the planning reality of the Jahalin tribe living in the northern Judean Desert.
+Most of the data in this document was collected from the Civil Administration and the "Bimkom - Planners for Planning Rights" association unless otherwise stated.
+Since the Yesha Council campaign links the Jahalin communities to the general struggle they are waging against all Palestinian settlements in Area C, this document will also provide construction and planning data in the entire region in order to shed light on the entire picture.

 Table: Comparison between Jewish and Bedouin construction in the northern Judean Desert